DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/Angular/description.md

 When you add a Calendar to an application, you need to specify its [value](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#value) in one of the following formats:

-- Date objects.
+- Date objects

-- The number of milliseconds since 00:00:00 on January 1, 1970.
+- The number of milliseconds since 00:00:00 on January 1, 1970

 - Strings that match the following patterns:
     - 'yyyy-MM-dd'